-- Each State Party shall adopt such measures as may be necessary, consistent with its legal principles, to establish the liability of legal persons for participation in the crimes as defined in article 2, paragraphs 2 to 5, as well as any other international crime it applies this Convention to in accordance with article 3, paragraph 1.14 - Subject to the legal principles of the State Party, the liability of legal persons may be criminal, civil or administrative.15 - Such liability shall be without prejudice to the criminal liability of the natural persons who have committed the crimes.16 - Each State Party shall, in particular, ensure that legal persons held liable in accordance with this article are subject to effective, proportionate and dissuasive criminal or non-criminal sanctions, including monetary sanctions.17
+- 2. Subject to the legal principles of the State Party, the liability of legal persons may be criminal, civil or administrative. - 3.
+Such liability shall be without prejudice to the criminal liability of the natural persons who have committed the crimes. - 4.
+Each State Party shall, in particular, ensure that legal persons held liable in accordance with this article are subject to effective, proportionate and dissuasive criminal or non-criminal sanctions, including monetary sanctions.

-Article 9.
+Article 13.
 Confidentiality

 The requesting State Party may require that the requested State Party keep confidential the fact and substance of the request, except to the extent necessary to execute the request.
-If the requested State Party cannot comply with the requirement of confidentiality, it shall promptly inform the requesting State Party.18
+If the requested

+State Party cannot comply with the requirement of confidentiality, it shall promptly inform the requesting State Party.

-Article 10.
+Article 14.
 Protection of information and evidence